AUYUITTUQ NATIONAL PARK

 Snacks, bars, trail mix, jerky, etc. dried fruit,

 NOTE: We would have no technical gear as not climbing the glacier.
 Make every attempt to be as light as possible.
 I don’t plan on carrying over 30 lbs.
 Share tent and cooking gear with groups of two.
 Clothing one change of everything.
-Use antiperspirant like Drysol to avoid need to bath.
-Make all my own dehydrated meals (would be happy to share the recipes).
+Use an antiperspirant like Drysol to avoid the need to bathe.
+Make all my own dehydrated meals (I would be happy to share the recipes).

 Their Gear